Comfort Zone: Family Travel OUT of the zone

 *Zip-line with all the safety gear?
 You bet!
-Line the kid up and take off!
+Line the kids up and take off!

 *Hire an ATV without a roll bar or helmets?
 NO way!
-Discuss how fragile a head really is – learning opportunity for the children.
+Discuss how fragile your skull really is.

 *Rent a scooter or motorcycle to tour the city – though you have no experience, training, or safety gear?
 OMG – NO!
 Motorcycle safety is SO important.
 Always wear helmets!